se-panfilov/anarchy-engine/apps/showcases-desktop/legal/EULA.md

 You must comply with applicable **export, re-export, and sanctions** laws.
 You may not use or transfer the Software to restricted persons, entities, destinations, or for prohibited end uses.

-## 14. Open-Source Components (OSS Precedence)
+## 14. Third-Party Components (License Precedence)

-The Software includes **open-source software**. **To the extent of any conflict between this EULA and the license terms of an OSS component, the OSS license controls for that component.** Third-party notices and licenses are provided in the distribution package (see `NOTICE` and `THIRD_PARTY_LICENSES`).
+The Software includes **third-party components**. **To the extent of any conflict between this EULA and the license terms of a third-party component, the third-party license controls for that component.** Third-party notices and licenses are provided in the distribution package (see `NOTICE` and `THIRD_PARTY_LICENSES`).

 ## 15. Governing Law & Consumer Rights